Good ideas abound, and they’re a dime a dozen.

 “Darling, maybe we should stop and ask for directions?”

 If you’ve ever volunteered good ideas, you’ll know how rarely they get picked up.
-It takes a special relationship, or at least the right circumstances, for someone to pick an idea and run with it.

-Meanwhile, each time you suggest something, the other person subconsciously is being told that they’re wrong, which is exactly why so many good ideas get lost.
+Each time you suggest something, the other person subconsciously is being told that they’re wrong, which is exactly why so many good ideas get lost.

-Nobody likes to be made ‘wrong’, and while our intentions may be excellent, our coming out unbeckoned with our good ideas, just doesn’t work.
+Nobody likes to be made ‘wrong’ – and while our intentions may be excellent, our coming out unbeckoned with our good ideas, just doesn’t work.

 Everything changes though, when someone asks for our good ideas.
 That’s when they listen, consider, and often also implement.